How to Eat More Vegetables and Fruits with Meal Prep

 When planning what to prep, keep it seasonal.
 Visiting your local farmer’s market or signing up for a farm box delivery service are two ways to ensure that you eat seasonally.
 You can also use an online seasonal produce guide to see what’s in season before shopping at your grocery store.

 You can start with the recipes you want to make for the week, and choose a few parts to prep ahead.
-Or, you can first decide which vegetables and fruits you’d like to enjoy and then create your meal plan around those.
+Or, you can first decide which vegetables and fruits you’d like to enjoy and then make a meal plan around those.
 I’ll give you lots of simple meal ideas to get you started!

 How to prep and store fresh produce: